Genesis 14

 The words could not be clearer: lest thou shouldest say, I have made Abram rich.
 A man gets wealthy in two ways - by his own hand, or by gifts given.
 Abram refuses the gift because he refuses the debt.
 If he takes the king of Sodom's gold, the king of Sodom becomes his source.
 A king can become lord.
 Abram recognizes the boundary between a gift he can accept and a gift that would make him a servant.

-But Abram is not stoic or rejecting.
+But Abram is generous with those around him.
 He allows his young men to eat from the conquest.
 He allows the allies who went with him - Aner, Eshcol, Mamre - to take their portion.
-Abram refuses, but he does not refuse on behalf of others.
-He will not be bought, but he will not deny his people the fruit of shared work.
+Abram will not be bought for himself, yet he freely gives his people the fruit of shared work.